How to share your idea with the world

-hile each invention and creative work is different, the TTO has a plan to move ideas from campus to the marketplace.
-Deploying each creation incorporates some or all of the following steps in the Path to Commercialization, which the TTO will help tailor to suit the goals of the creator, the characteristics of the idea, the intellectual property involved, and the needs of the market.
+Deploying each invention or creative work takes some or all of the following steps in the Path to Commercialization.
+The the TTO will tailor a plan to suit the goals of the inventor or author, the characteristics of the idea, the IP involved and the needs of the market.

 The TTO helps commercialize all inventions and creative works owned by the University (by way of the Research Foundation).
 Most of those creations are produced through the research efforts of faculty and students.

-Contact the TTO with any questions about whether or when to disclose.
+Contact the TTO with any questions about whether or when to disclose a discovery, invention, or creative work.
 The TTO asks inventors to allow it at least 30 days to evaluate an invention.
-If the TTO doesn’t know about the invention, then it can’t help share the idea with the world.
+If the TTO doesn’t know about the invention, then it can’t help share the idea with the world!

 The TTO will share the findings of its preliminary evaluation with the University Copyrights and Patents Committee, a neutral committee serving the interests of the faculty, University, and Foundation composed of 12 faculty and staff members.

 Intellectual Property produced through sponsored research administered by the Foundation is assigned to the Foundation to comply with federal law and adhere to best practices.
 Read this document for a detailed explanation as to why assignment of IP to the Foundation is necessary.

 A provisional patent application could be filed a few weeks or months after UCPC approval, depending on the circumstances.
 For copyrightable works that should be owned by the University, additional protection generally need not be sought as copyright protection is automatic upon publication.

 Upon pursuing IP protection (if applicable), the TTO will speak with the authors or inventors and develop a plan for commercialization of the work by assessing the market, identifying potential licensees, and contacting industry and community partners.
-The protection and planning process begin soon after the UCPC meeting and is ongoing for the life of the creation.
+The protection and planning process begin soon after a decision by the UCPC and is ongoing for the life of the creation.